 Remember that Instagram isn’t just for images.
 Videos often get shared and viewed more because they’re highly engaging.

-Share videos that you’ve found around the Internet or that you’ve created yourself.
+Share videos that you’ve found around the Internet or create a video.
 Don’t worry if you’re camera shy.
 You don’t have to appear in the video — a screencast or an audio clip while you film beautiful scenery can work well.

 Hyperlapse videos are relatively new to Instagram.
 They allow you to create timelapse videos with your smartphone.
 Use this feature to provide increasingly engaging content and to demonstrate something that would normally take longer than an Instagram video.